India police visit Twitter offices after govt tweet flagged | SAMAA

 Delhi Police confirmed to AFP that they had gone to Twitter’s offices to serve the notice about the tweet, but called it part of a “routine process”.

 “It appears that Twitter has some information which is not known to us on the basis of which they have classified it as such.
-This information is relevant to the enquiry.”
+This information is relevant to the inquiry.”

 A Twitter spokesperson told AFP it had “no comment” about Delhi Police’s visit to its offices.